2018–19 Queens Park Rangers F.C. season: Kit

+Errea continued as manufacturers of QPR's kit.
+Bookmaker Royal Panda continued as kit sponsors.

 Kit information

 QPR agreed a multi-year partnership with Erreà as the official technical kit suppliers, the 2018/19 season will be the second year of the deal.
 The kits will be 100 per-cent bespoke designs for the duration of the deal.

 The 2018/19 season will be the second-year of a three-year shirt sponsorship deal with online casino Royal Panda.